crisweber2600/ideal-computing-machine/README.md

    `GraphScanner` behaviour.
 10. `GoogleDriveScanner` can be used to enumerate folders from Google Drive.
 Use the `--follow-shortcuts` option to resolve shortcut targets automatically.
+11. Use `MultiDriveCoordinatorWorker` to process Google and Microsoft roots concurrently.
+Seed it with tuples of root IDs and it will fan out scanning tasks according to your CPU count.
+12. A new feature file validates the coordinator behaviour with BDD tests, ensuring counts are aggregated correctly.
+13. When running inside a minimal container you may set `DOTNET_SYSTEM_GLOBALIZATION_INVARIANT=1` to suppress locale warnings.

 ### Graph Scanning Example
 ```csharp